 Tree species richness showed a negative relationship with loss of BA (slope=-0.284 ± 0.108 SE, P=0.009, Table S4) but the most parsimonious models had very poor explanatory power (marginal R2=0.03-0.04, Table S3).
 Turnover in tree communities, as indicated by the Tanner Index, was strongly related to loss of BA (Figure 4).
 This relationship was best predicted by a model including both a linear and squared term for percentage basal area loss (R2=0.39, AICc=330.93), which provided a better fit than models of linear relationships (AICc= 406.00) or a null model (AICc=510.44, Table S3).
 The best model suggested a curvilinear response in tree community change with loss of BA, with losses of BA associated with large changes in community structure (Figure 3).

 Changes in subplot grass cover were best described by a model with an interaction term between year and whether subplots collapsed during 1964-2014 (marginal R2=0.44, Table S3).
 In 1964, grass cover did not differ between subplots that subsequently collapsed and those that did not (P=0.64, Figure 4, Table S4), but by 1996 collapsed subplots showed four-fold higher grass cover (Stable: 5.2% (± 3.5), Collapsed: 22.8% (± 8.8), P=0.009).
 This difference had increased by 2014 (Stable: 3.8% (± 2.7), Collapsed: 26.7% (± 9.4), P<0.001, Figure 4).
 Changes in grass cover in subplots were strongly related to loss of BA, showing a non-linear relationship (Figure 5a).
-Model predictions suggested relatively little change in grass cover in subplots that increased in BA or showed losses <25%, while subplots that lost ≥25% of BA showed a rapid increase in grass cover with increasing loss of BA (Figure 5a).
+Model predictions suggested relatively little change in grass cover in subplots that increased in BA or showed losses <25%, while subplots that lost ≥25% BA showed a rapid increase in grass cover with increasing loss of BA (Figure 5a).
 In contrast to grass, bracken (Pteridium aquilinum) cover showed no significant relationship with loss of subplot BA with a null model the most well supported (Tables S3 and S4).

 Ground flora richness showed a positive non-linear relationship with BA loss (Tables S3 and S4).
 Model averaged predictions suggested little difference in ground flora richness for subplots that showed <40% loss of BA, with an increase in species richness for subplots with greater declines in BA (Figure 5b).
-Loss of basal area did not describe changes ground flora community composition well, with a null model best supported.
+Loss of basal area did not describe changes ground flora community composition well.
+Here, a null model best supported.

 Discussion